-Father’s Day Lessons of Life, Love and Work
+Father’s Day lessons of life, love and work

 Father: Ed Gordon

 My father was a man of few words.
-He taught and lead by example.
+He taught and led by example.
 He approached life in a simple way.
 He loved and provided for his family and he gave back to his community.
-He would say" a job worth doing is a job worth doing right."
+He would say "a job worth doing is a job worth doing right."
 He reminded use to always help your neighbors and give back to your community anyway you can.
 And never lose your sense of humor.

 Father: Mark Vasser

-Thanks for including me.
-I’ve been thinking about my father’s life lessons to me and he was always making jokes.
+I’ve been thinking about my father’s life lessons to me, and he was always making jokes.
 The only serious thing I remember was him telling me not to be a lawyer- which he was for 50 years!
 He wanted me to be an orthodontist- which I dismissed.

 Cynthia Kelly, Small Business Development Center at Stockton University